ferrazzipietro/teach-ChatGPT-your-R-library/README.md

 # teach-ChatGPT-your-R-library
-Fine tune ChatGPT using R functions.
+Fine tune ChatGPT on your R functions!

 A good practice of R programming is to document all the functions using a `roxygen2`-like flavour, commenting them using the `#'` chars before the definition.
 For example: